sans11-kumar/SummarizeMe/README.md

 ### Local LLM (No API Key Required)

 1. Download and install [LM Studio](https://lmstudio.ai/)
-2. Open LM Studio and download the `deepseek-r1-distill-qwen-7b` model
+2. Open LM Studio and download your preferred model (e.g., `deepseek-r1-distill-qwen-7b`)
 3. Start the local server in LM Studio (it should run on http://localhost:1234 by default)
 4. Click the extension icon and go to Settings
 5. Select "Local LLM" as the summarization method
 6. Enter the local API URL (default: http://localhost:1234/v1)
+7. Enter the exact model name as it appears in LM Studio
-7. Save settings
+8. Save settings

 ### Groq API